What your windows are made of may not exactly be your favourite dinner party conversation, but here are a couple of stats to prick your ears up!

 Double glazing refers to windows that are constructed from two panes of glass.

-They come in a variety of styles and can help solve a number of issues associated with other types of windows.
+They come in a variety of styles and whether you're looking for double-hung windows or casement windows, you install double glazing.
+It can help solve a number of issues associated with other types of windows.
 Speaking of which, let’s check out the other options on the market.

 Checking Out the Competition